WRAPP Overview

 wrapp list-repo omniverse://localhost

-would give you the list of known packages with the list of the versions present, for example the output could be
+would give you the list of known packages with the list of the versions present in the root repository of the localhost, for example the output could be

 > wrapp list-repo omniverse://localhost